 Contact an Experienced Traffic Ticket Lawyer in Florida

 Our Florida traffic defense law firm, Skubiak & Rivas, has a longstanding track record for helping clients successfully challenge Florida turnpike tickets received while driving the Florida Turnpike.
-If you recently received a Florida turnpike ticket, contact us at 407-894-4449 for a free, no-risk consultation.
+If you recently received a Florida turnpike ticket, contact the Traffic Law Firm at 407-904-7943 for a free, no-risk consultation.